 Reporting steps

-This page provides a summary of the steps required by reporting contacts to prepare and lodge a Gender Equality Report.
+This page provides a summary of the steps for reporting contacts to take to prepare and lodge a Gender Equality Report.
 Each step has a link to the relevant pages within this Reporting Guide.

 StepAction requiredLinks to relevant pages